Burgos: Festivals

+Transport

+Air

+Burgos Airport is located only 5 km from the city centre, which only provides seasonal flights to Palma de Mallorca that are operated by Iberia.
+Other nearby airports are Valladolid Airport, located 134 km south west, Bilbao Airport, located 176 km north east and Madrid–Barajas Airport, located 230 km south of Burgos.

 Railway

 The city is considered a first-class rail route through which one rail lines circulate, operated by Renfe: Madrid–Hendaye railway.
 The faster trains use the AVE line between Madrid and Valladolid.

 2010 marked 150 years since the arrival of the first railway to the city; the first train was present on 25 October 1860.
 Madrid was joined with the French border and this was considered the main route of railway communication between Spain and Europe.
 Located at the halfway point, Burgos soon become an important hub of communications between the centre and the north.

 Since December 2007, the city has been connected to the main provincial capitals by high-speed service Alvia.
 It also provides other services, middle and long distance, which connect with the main population centres of the country.
 18 long distance trains and 12 middle distance trains circulate through the station each day, which results in around 330,000 yearly users.

 The new railway station was opened on 12 December 2008 under the name Burgos-Rosa de Lima, belonging to ADIF.
 It is located in the neighbourhood of Villímar, northeast of the city, and was adapted for the arrival of AVE.
 Bus 25 takes travellers direct to the city centre.

 In July 2022, AVE high speed trains started serving the city, connecting it to cities such as Madrid in 1 hour and 33 minutes with a stop in Valladolid, or Bilbao in 70 minutes.
 Starting in January 2023, AVE will connect Burgos to Valencia in 3 hours and 30 minutes without the need to transfer in Madrid.